ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensorSARPattern.rst

 ISensorSARPattern
 =================

-.. py:class:: ISensorSARPattern
+.. py:class:: ansys.stk.core.stkobjects.ISensorSARPattern

    object

    IAgSnSARPattern Interface for the Synthetic Aperture Radar (SAR) sensor type, designed to model the field of regard of a SAR sensor with respect to the surface of the Earth.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ISensorSARPattern

 Overview
 --------